cuba-platform/cuba-sdk/Readme.md

   This command resolves and pushes components to all target repositories.

-5. To install an add-on, run the `install addon dashboard` command and select the version.
+5. To install an add-on, run the `install cuba-addon dashboard` command and select the version.

   ![dashboard](img/dashboard.png)